Skip to main content

 Content

-• The precise content changes yearly, depending on the text(s) studied, but typically students will be asked to prepare approximately 100 lines of verse or 5 Oxford Classical Texts pages of prose per fortnightly seminar, and also to read selections from the scholarly literature and from other relevant primary texts each fortnight.
-By the end of the module, students will have read the equivalent in terms of length of one book of epic in verse or one forensic speech in prose, and will also have read a substantial proportion of the relevant scholarly discussion of that work.
+• The precise content changes yearly, depending on the text(s) studied, but typically students will be asked to prepare up to ca.100 lines of verse or 5 Oxford Classical Text pages of prose per fortnightly seminar, and also to read selections from the scholarly literature and from other relevant primary texts each fortnight.
+By the end of the module, students may expect to have read the equivalent in terms of length of one book of epic in verse or one forensic speech in prose, and should also have read a substantial proportion of the relevant scholarly discussion of that work.

 Learning Outcomes